-ApexSQL Complete is a free SSMS and VS add-in that speeds up coding, and improves productivity using features such as, auto-completing SQL keywords and code fragments, SQL snippets, auto inserting statements, text auto-replacement, Go to object and more.
+ApexSQL Complete is SSMS and VS add-in that speeds up coding, and improves productivity using features such as, auto-completing SQL keywords and code fragments, SQL snippets, auto inserting statements, text auto-replacement, Go to object and more.

 To perform a quick object search over a database in order to find SQL Server database objects and get the appropriate information (e.g. how many tables have the same name in the database with different schemas) or to locate objects in the Object Explorer panel in SSMS, the Go to object feature can be very useful.